What’s the difference between positive & negative motivation?

 In our goal-setting workshops, we use a framework called CSI Approach, which involves setting goals that are Challenging, Specific, Immediate, and Approach-based.
 The idea is the same: moving towards something is much clearer than moving away from something.

-Over the last while I’ve been tracking that “want” etymologically refers to a “lack” of something—same root as “wane”.
+Over the last while I’ve been tracking that “want” etymologically refers to a “lack” of something—same root as “wane“.
 So I’ve considered trying out other phrases, though none of them flow quite as well.
 “I desire” is too long and too connotated for something so basic and fundamental.
-A friend of mine, inspired by some psychology terminology, uses “like”; the need from “I want” to “I would like” does something kind of interesting in terms of shifting to a sort of conditional conjugation—”if I had this, I would like that”.
+A friend of mine, inspired by some psychology terminology, uses “like“; the shift from “I want” to “I would like” does something kind of interesting in terms of shifting to a sort of conditional conjugation—”if I had X, I would like it”.
 But it’s also cumbersome.
 Hmm.

 Footnote: “positive” & “negative” are confusing words.